mskim3494/SimpleDB/materials/lab1.md

 underlying access methods (e.g., heap files, or B-trees), as described in the next section.
 Tuples also have a type (or schema), called a _tuple descriptor_, represented by a `TupleDesc` object.
-This object consists of a collection of `Type` objects, one per field in the tuple, each of which describes the type of the corresponding field.
+This object consists of a collection of `TDItem` objects, one per field in the tuple, each of which describes the type of the corresponding field.

 ### Exercise 1